AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 outR(returnString());        // ERROR: not allowed to pass a temporary (prvalue) outR(std::move(s));          // ERROR: not allowed to pass an xvalue
 ```
-You can pass raw arrays of non-constant types, which again **don’t** decay:
+You can pass raw arrays of non-constant types, which again **don't** decay:
 ```c++
 int arr[4];
 outR(arr);                   // OK: T deduced as int [4], arg is int (&)[4]